FabioGreenwood/Social-Media-and-News-Article-Sentiment-Analysis-for-Stock-Market-Autotrading/README.md

    - Calculations (sentiment quantification)
  - Model training -> 5.5
    - Bit more interesting post section 5.5.1 (a straightforward explanation of RNNs)
-   - Manual implementation of the deep random subspace ensembles implementation -> 5.5.2
+   - Manual implementation of the deep random subspace ensembles method (not native to sci-kit learn and other packages used) -> 5.5.2

 I would note this is an academic document, I’m sure a technical document starting with a to-the-point introduction, followed closely by a technical specification and system overview would have been more interesting for any prospective employers, however this was the document I was requested to produce.
 Though in hindsight I admit that I should have produced more coding documentation.
 The PDF was produced in overleaf.